davecalderwood/FinanceApp/README.md

 NOTES ON REACT HOOKS

+Look at the ExtraNotes.html file in the src directory to find where examples of hooks are used in this site

 Do you have questions on what React Hooks are? https://reactjs.org/docs/hooks-intro.html

 Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class.
 Hooks are functions that let you “hook into” React state and lifecycle features from function components